 - What is the required information to repair a midbeam in a building?

-- Describe any projects or coursework which equip you to work on design issues for water systems.
+- Describe any projects or coursework that equip you to work on design issues for water systems.

 - How much oil is necessary to pollute the ocean?